 All opinions expressed on this blog are strictly my own; they do not reflect those of the publications for which I work.

 I've been a full-time drinks writer since 1996.
-Currently I'm managing editor of Whisky Advocate magazine, and working on a new book, "Tasting Whiskey."
+Currently I'm managing editor of Whisky Advocate magazine, and my first whiskey book, "Tasting Whiskey," came out in October 2014.
 I am the author of four regional brewery guidebooks.
 Next time you see me at a bar or event or distillery, say hi.